qwaneu/qwaneu.github.io/_posts/2016-09-29-accidental-sysadmin-agile-cambridge.md

 * In a startup there are not enough people to specialize
 * Agree interfaces
 * Some specialization, some more depth of knowledge

+They are going to hire their first operations person, because there are too many issues there at the moment.